 For the front axle I used a 26-tooth crown also from Team Slot, with the specific bearings for the front axle of this chassis (Avant Slot reference 20409).
 The guide and the cables with silicone sheath are the ones that Avant Slot usually mounted in these chassis, and for my taste, the guide is especially good.

-In the wheels I wanted to maintain the aesthetics of the car, so for the front axle, I chose some OZ wheels from SCX (the originals of the car) painted and decorated, and for the rear wheels, use some aluminum wheels from Slot.it.
+For the wheels I wanted to maintain the aesthetics of the car, so for the front axle, I chose some OZ wheels from SCX (the originals of the car) painted and decorated, and for the rear wheels, use some aluminum wheels from Slot.it.
 To maintain the aesthetics of the rear tires, I turned two tires into inserts for the aluminum wheels.
 I simply sanded the tires until they fit inside the aluminum rim, with the result shown in the following image.
 On the left, the original rim painted and decorated model appears (to be placed on the front axle) and on the right is the aluminum rim to which I placed the central part of the original rims as an insert (for the rear axle).

 A set of Avant 20306 reference tires complied perfectly with the aesthetics and behavior of the car on the track and that is why I chose them to fit them on the wheels.